-In Lansing, Dr. Rosenbaum performs LASIK surgery by using a laser to reshape the eye’s cornea, improving visual acuity.
+In Lansing, Our Doctors performs LASIK surgery by using a laser to reshape the eye’s cornea, improving visual acuity.
 For many patients LASIK provides a permanent alternative to eyeglasses or contact lenses.

 During the LASIK procedure a flap of corneal tissue is created.
 This flap is then peeled back so that the laser can reshape the corneal tissue underneath.
-Once the reshaping is complete, Dr. Rosenbaum replaces the flap.
+Once the reshaping is complete, Our Doctors replaces the flap.
 The cornea will naturally hold the flap in place, so no stitches are required.

 Although LASIK has helped millions of people improve their vision and reduce their need for glasses or contacts, not everyone is a good candidate for the procedure.
 You must be at least 18 years old, have healthy eyes and a stable prescription that is within the range that LASIK can correct.
 It’s also important to consider the risks and rewards and make sure you have realistic expectations.

 - Corneal scarring or permanent problems with the cornea’s shape, making it impossible to wear contact lenses

 - Decrease in contrast sensitivity, even with 20/20 vision, objects may appear fuzzy or gray

 - Night driving problems

 - Reduced vision or permanent vision loss